europace/kex-vorgang-update-api/README.md

 #### Hints

-* The `finanzierungszweck` of the Vorgang has to be `FAHRZEUGKAUF` otherwise no data of your request will be saved.
+* The `finanzierungszweck` of the Vorgang has to be `FAHRZEUGKAUF` otherwise values of any fields in your request won't be saved.
+Additionally if the `finanzierungszweck` of the Vorgang isn't `FAHRZEUGKAUF` and you try to update the Vorgang, you will receive an error message.
-* If the `finanzierungszweck` of the Vorgang is not `FAHRZEUGKAUF` and you try to update the Vorgang, you will receive an error message and no data of your request will be saved.
+* Changing the `finanzierungszweck` to another than `FAHRZEUGKAUF` will delete all values of any previously stored fields.
-* Changing the `finanzierungszweck` to another than `FAHRZEUGKAUF` will delete previously stored data.
+* The fields `ps` and `kw` don't have default values and also these fields won't be converted.

 **updateFahrzeugkauf** ( vorgangsnummer: String!, fahrzeugkauf: [Fahrzeugkauf](#fahrzeugkauf)! ) -> [BasicResponse](#basicresponse)!